ibmresilient/resilient-community-apps/fn_resilient_ml/doc/help.md

 model.

 ### Do a search
-NLP can rank incidents by computing similarity.
+NLP can rank incidents by similarity.
 Specify how many top incidents to return by the search, or leave it empty to use default value.

-Note: for 0 or negative input, default number of incidents will be returned
+Note: for 0 or negative values, default number of incidents will be returned

 ![menu](./images/Menu.png)